vijaivir/to-do/README.md

 # to-do

-A Todo app build using Vue and Vuetify based on a [YouTube tutorial](https://www.youtube.com/watch?v=CjXgoYo86yY) by Danny Conell.
+A Todo app build using Vue and Vuetify based on a [YouTube tutorial](https://www.youtube.com/watch?v=CjXgoYo86yY) by Danny Connell.

 ## Project setup
 ```